-Female Fight Club is a non-profit fitness club which aims for self-empowerment, strength development, self-healing and adoption of positive behavioral changes in women through exercise.
+Female Fight Club is a non-profit fitness club that aims for self-empowerment, strength development, self-healing, and adoption of positive behavioral changes in women through exercise.

 The founder of Female Fight Club, Johanna Edmondson, truly believes that an exercise becomes more impactful and effective if combined with a positive emotion.

 She wishes that every time a woman exercises, she should feel a sense of unity, equality and should be able to protect her mind and body to live a stronger life.

 Whether it’s Yoga, Cardio, Zumba, or Pilates, it’s crucial to feel strong, optimistic, empowered and motivated.

 Since its establishment, the Female Fight Club has been striving hard to improve mental and physical health of women with the help of exercise.
 Johanna genuinely wishes that women should be stronger mentally and physically.
 She encourages women to learn self-love and self-care by exercising and getting out of their comfort zones.